LucDachary/latex-me/README.md

 paru -S tcllib
 ```

+In the actual state, the templates require the font `"JetBrainsMono Nerd Font"`, which can be
+found in the package `extra/ttf-jetbrains-mono-nerd` on Archlinux.

 # Installation
 Clone this repository; create a symlink to your local binary folder and that's it!
 ```shell